Word count: Software

 Modern web browsers support word counting via extensions, via a JavaScript bookmarklet, or a script that is hosted in a website.
 Most word processors can also count words.
 Unix-like systems include a program, wc, specifically for word counting.
 There are a wide variety of word counting tools available online.

 Different word counting programs may give varying results, depending on the text segmentation rule details.
-The exact number of words often is not a strict requirement, thus the variation is acceptable.
+The exact number of words often is not a strict requirement; thus the variation is acceptable.

+According to Chris Pratley of Microsoft, word count is an example of how product reviews are subjective and reflect their authors' biases.
+It is a feature that most users do not need, he wrote, except students and professional writers.
+Reviewers also use word count, thus software reviews mentioning the feature as vital to a word processor.

 In fiction

 Novelist Jane Smiley suggests that length is an important quality of the novel.
 However, novels can vary tremendously in length; Smiley lists novels as typically being between 100,000 and 175,000 words, while National Novel Writing Month requires its novels to be at least 50,000 words.
 There are no firm rules: for example, the boundary between a novella and a novel is arbitrary and a literary work may be difficult to categorise.
-But while the length of a novel is to a large extent up to its writer, lengths may also vary by subgenre; many chapter books for children start at a length of about 16,000 words, and a typical mystery novel might be in the 60,000 to 80,000 word range while a thriller could be well over 100,000 words.
+But while the length of a novel is mainly dependent on its writer, lengths may also vary by subgenre; many chapter books for children start at a length of about 16,000 words, and a typical mystery novel might be in the 60,000 to 80,000 word range while a thriller could be well over 100,000 words.

 The Science Fiction and Fantasy Writers of America specifies word lengths for each category of its Nebula Award categories: